thrasht/my-puyo-puyo/README.md

 This Widows console version of Puyo Puyo game is developed in C++

-All the code is in Debug folder.
+All the code is in my-puyo-puyo folder.

 The main fuction is in my-puyo-puyo.cpp file.